112th Fighter Squadron: Ohio National Guard

 The unit flew a wide range of aircraft throughout the late 1920s and 1930s including the PT-1, BT-1, the O-2 and the O-11.

 World War II

 On 25 November 1940 the 112th was federalized and ordered to active service as part of the buildup of the Army Air Corps after the Fall of France.
 The unit was ordered to Pope Field, North Carolina where it was equipped with North American O-47 observation aircraft.
 It performed antisubmarine patrols over the North and South Carolina coasts, with a flight operating from Myrtle Beach Airport.
-After the Japanese attack on Pearl Harbor, the 112th was moved to Dover Field, Delaware and equipped with O-49s and O-57s, performing coastal patrols over the Atlantic for German U-Boats over Delaware Bay and the approaches to Philadelphia.
+After the Japanese attack on Pearl Harbor, the 112th was moved to Dover Field, Delaware and equipped with O-49s and O-57s, performing coastal patrols over the Atlantic for German U-boats over Delaware Bay and the approaches to Philadelphia.
 In the spring of 1942, was returned to South Carolina where it continued patrolling the mid-Atlantic coastline shipping routes.

-Addison Baker

 In October 1942, the unit was moved to Birmingham Airport, Alabama where it was inactivated.
-Its personnel were reassigned to other Army Air Force Units.
-One of its members, Lt.
-Col. Addison Earl Baker attended 4-engine transition school and was eventually assigned to the 93d Bombardment Group as a B-24 Liberator bomber pilot.

-Eventually being assigned to VIII Bomber Command at RAF Hardwick (USAAF Station 104), England, on 1 August 1943, Col. Baker piloted his aircraft on the low-altitude Allied bombing mission of oil refineries at Ploieşti, Romania, Operation Tidal Wave.
-Piloting Hell's Wench, a B-24 Liberator (Serial 42-40994), Baker led the 93d as the second formation in the five-group mission of 177 aircraft.
-Co-piloting the aircraft was a volunteer and former member of the 93rd, Major John L. Jerstad.

-En route the aircraft carrying the mission navigator crashed at sea.
-As a result, when the force reached the target area, the lead group turned at the wrong point and flew towards Bucharest.
-Baker attempted to warn the mission commander of this error, but when that failed, led the remainder of the force to the correct turning point.

-Although Hell's Wench was in flames and had been seriously damaged by German anti-aircraft guns, Baker maintained formation and bombed his target.
-Subsequently, Baker broke formation to avoid a mid-air collision with bombers from the lead group, now arriving in the target area from the opposite direction.
-He attempted to gain altitude so that his crew could escape by parachute, but despite his efforts, Hell's Wench crashed and exploded, killing Baker and the other nine airmen aboard.

-On 11 March 1944, Colonel Baker was posthumously awarded the Medal of Honor.
-Although his body was never recovered he was given a memorial site in Florence American Cemetery and Memorial Florence, Italy.
-Major Jerstad also received the Medal of Honor on 28 October 1943, for his role on the mission.